christi3k/revealjs-poc/index.md

 ## Table of Contents

+All of the presentations below can be run directly from your browser.
+Click on the link of the presentation you would like to view/run.
+Press "S" to see speaker notes, including timer.

-- [Consul Service Mesh](Consul-Service-Mesh.html) -- An introductory talk on Consul
+- [Consul Service Mesh](Consul-Service-Mesh.html) -- An introductory talk on Consul (***in progress!***)